Having a Stroke? Think BE-FAST

 - Slurred speech

 - Facial droop

 - Severe headache

 What do you do if someone if having a stroke?

-It is extremely important that someone who is showing signs of stroke remembers the acronym FAST to lower the risk of death or disability:
+A stroke occurs when a blood vessel in the brain "clogs" up, depriving brain tissue of blood and nutrients it needs.
+The result is that thousands of brain cells begin to die almost immediately and that affects motor skills, coordination, speech and comprehension.
+It is extremely important that someone who is showing signs of stroke remembers the acronym BE-FAST to lower the risk of death or disability:

 - F is for face – Is your face drooping?